 This can be used to provide either a valid symbolic name where the default mapping does not, or to override a valid symbolic name generated by the default mapping.
 This argument may be omitted if Overrides is empty.

 The argument Attributes is a list of optional attributes.
 If empty, it may be omitted from the ‘pragma foreign_export_enum’ declaration if the Overrides argument is also omitted.
 The following attributes must be supported by all Mercury implementations.

 Prefix each symbolic name, regardless of how it was generated, with the string Prefix.
-At most one ‘prefix’ attribute may be specified for a ‘pragma foreign_export_enum’ declaration.
+A ‘pragma foreign_export_enum’ declaration may contain at most one ‘prefix’ attribute.

 Convert any alphabetic characters in a Mercury constructor name to uppercase when generating the symbolic name using the default mapping.
 Symbolic names specified by the programmer using Overrides are not affected by this attribute.
 If the ‘prefix’ attribute is also specified, then the prefix is added to the symbolic name after the conversion to uppercase has been performed, i.e. the characters in the prefix are not affected by the ‘uppercase’ attribute.

 The implementation does not check the validity of a symbolic name in the foreign language until after the effects of any attributes have been applied.
 This means that attributes may cause an otherwise valid symbolic name to become invalid, or vice versa.

 A Mercury module may contain ‘pragma foreign_export_enum’ declarations that refer to imported types, subject to the usual visibility restrictions.

 A Mercury module, or program, may contain more than one ‘pragma foreign_export_enum’ declaration for a given Mercury type for a given language.
 This can be useful when a project is transitioning from using one naming scheme for Mercury constants in foreign code to another naming scheme.